lone-dma/VmmSharpEx/README.md

 This library is **Windows Only**, and only bundles/targets the Windows x64 native libraries.

 ## Changelog
+- Version 3.70
+  - Expanded VmmScatter functionality and introduced VmmScatterMap.
+  - Refactored Scatter API namespaces slightly for better organization.
+  - V2 API (ScatterReadMap) will be deprecated in future releases.
+See [this discussion](https://github.com/lone-dma/VmmSharpEx/discussions/4).
 - Version 3.60
   - Updated MemProcFS to 5.16.0 (Support for Windows 11 25H2)
 - Version 3.50